Lessons Learned from the Dark Valley of Depression

 Yesterday’s post, The Mind, Body, and Medications, concluded with mention of the experience of Bob Somerville whose lengthy testimony concludes Dr. Laura Hendrickson’s chapter in the new book Christ-Centered Biblical Counseling.
-Dr. Somerville is a NANC-certified biblical counselor and professor at the Master’s College in Santa Clarita, California.
+Dr. Somerville is an ACBC-certified biblical counselor and professor at the Master’s University in Santa Clarita, California.
 In this gutsy testimony, Bob shares how the grace of God brought him through a deep, dark, and unexpected encounter with depression.

 In today’s post, I ask you to listen to Bob as he shares the lessons that God taught to him as a result of his time in the valley.
 But first, here are two quick bullet point lists of the external factors that contributed to the onset of depression, as well as the spiritual disciplines that Bob sought to maintain while in the fog of depression.